jpsank/movie-maker/README.md

   Main function for creating movie.

 Options:
-  -i, --inputdir TEXT   Directory of input images and videos.
-  -m, --music TEXT      List of music files to use.
-  -o, --out TEXT        File path for output video.
-  -w, --width INTEGER   Width of output video.
+  -i, --inputdir TEXT   Directory of input images and videos.  [required] -m, --music TEXT      List of music files to use.  [required] -o, --out TEXT        File path for output video.  [required] -w, --width INTEGER   Width of output video.
   -h, --height INTEGER  Height of output video.
   -f, --fps INTEGER     FPS of output video.
-  -n                    Cluster files by name.
-  -d                    Cluster files by date.
+  -d                    Cluster and order files by date.
 ```
 NOTE: The filepath inputs must be relative to their respective directories, specified in the `config.py` file.